 Fees that these companies charge

-Data about spreads were taken from websites of the given brokers on the 26th of January 2020.
+Data about spreads were taken from the websites of the given brokers on the 9th of August 2021 (13:46 GMT).